Attack on Titan watch order: how to watch the full series from start to finish – including OADs

 (Image credit: MAPPA)

-OK, first up: let’s keep things incredibly straightforward.
+OK, first up: let’s keep things incredibly simple.
 There are four seasons of Attack on Titan.
-The first two seasons aired as full seasons; seasons 3 and 4 aired in multiple parts – with the fourth season dubbed ‘The Final Season.’
-That’s currently still ongoing as of writing.
-Episode 88 aired on March 3.
-Only one chapter remains, airing in Fall 2023.
+The first two seasons aired as full seasons; seasons 3 and 4 aired in multiple parts – with the fourth season dubbed 'The Final Season.'

 Here’s the extremely basic watch order for Attack on Titan, complete with which episodes go where and how many parts each season is split into.
 We’re getting on to the more complicated stuff in a minute, don’t worry.